devennn/devennn.github.io/_posts/2020-02-07-kaggle-disaster-tweets.md

 ---
-title: Kaggle Disaster Tweets sentiment analysis
+title: Predicting real and fake Disaster Tweets
 layout: post
 ---

-This goal of this competitions is to predict real and fake tweets from twitter tweets.
+This is a kaggle competitions to predict real and fake tweets from twitter tweets.
 Full code can be found [here](https://github.com/devennn/Programming-Challenge/blob/master/kaggle-submission/disaster-tweets/main_v2.ipynb)

 I'm still exploring different approach to the problem.
 Hence, the code will not be 100% same as to what will be presented here.